mary-ext/tangled.sh-mirror/docs/knot-hosting.md

 ```

 Next, move the `knot` binary to a location owned by `root` --
-`/usr/local/bin/knot` is a good choice:
+`/usr/local/bin/` is a good choice.
+Make sure the binary itself is also owned by `root`:

 ```
-sudo mv knot /usr/local/bin/knot
+sudo mv knot /usr/local/bin/knot sudo chown root:root /usr/local/bin/knot
 ```

 This is necessary because SSH `AuthorizedKeysCommand` requires [really